+1. Yoga!
 Yoga has been shown to improve sleep with just 2 sessions/week.
 Yoga, of course, incorporates yoga postures, but also meditative practice, which has also been linked with improved sleep.

+2. Magnesium!
 This mighty mineral is responsible for over 600 reactions in your body and has been linked to a number of health benefits – constipation relief, quicker exercise recovery, and more!

 It can also relax your body and brain ( it activates the parasympathetic nervous system and it helps regulate melatonin), which in turn, can positively affect your Zzzz time.